-- Installment Debts: Current Payment Amount - Student Loans: For all student loans, regardless of their payment status, use the greater of 1% of the balance or the actual documented payment issued from the Student Loan Creditor (unless evidence is provided to show that the current documented payment (without adjustment) will fully amortize the loan over its remaining term- in which case the documented payment amount may be used).
-Student loan payments identified on the credit report that do not support a 1% minimum payment, are not considered an actual documented payment. - Revolving Credit: Current Payment Amount based on outstanding balance.
+- Installment Debts: Current Payment Amount - Student Loans: For each borrower separately, sum the outstanding balances from all student loans (regardless of their payment status) and calculate a qualifying minimum payment of 0.50% of the total combined balance. - Revolving Credit: Current Payment Amount based on outstanding balance.
 If the Current Payment Amount is not available, use the greater of \$10 or 5% of the outstanding balance.